 Both general damages and special damages are added together to make up the compensatory damages.

 Having a skilled Houston personal injury lawyer to help you with calculating all compensatory damages including special damages, general damages, and potential punitive damages can prove to be extremely helpful.
 At Reich & Binstock, we have extensive experience calculating an exact dollar amount that can both provide some justice for your losses suffered and help you move on from the accident.

 How to Calculate Special Damages in a Personal Injury Lawsuit

 There are a number of factors to consider when calculating personal injury damages.
-The personal injury lawyers at Reich & Binstock use the following and more to calculate damages for personal injury cases and wrongful death cases.
+The personal injury lawyers at Reich & Binstock use the following to calculate damages for personal injury and wrongful death cases.